Ability to Pay

 A special kind of Individual Retirement Account named after Senator William Roth of Delaware.
 Contributions are not tax deductible, but interest and qualified withdrawals (after reaching retirement age) are completely tax-free.

 A tax on retail products, goods, and services.
-It is based on a certain percentage (generally set by the state) of the price.
+It is based on a certain percentage of the price, usually set by the state.

 Money awarded for educational purposes.
 Scholarship funds used to pay for qualified expenses such as tuition, required fees, books, and supplies are generally considered nontaxable income.